 In courses listed in the UC Davis General Catalog as being letter graded, “passing quality” means “of D- quality or better.”
 This standard holds in such courses whether or not the student has elected to take the course on a Passed/Not Passed (P/NP) or Satisfactory/Unsatisfactory (S/U) basis.
 For courses listed in the UC Davis General Catalog as being graded on a P/NP or S/U basis only, the completed work must be of a quality consistent with a grade of Pass or Satisfactory.

-Incomplete grades will not be included in your grade point average at the end of a quarter.
+Incomplete grades are not be included in your grade point average at the end of a quarter.
 However, at the time of graduation, any remaining 'I' grades are included when your grade point average is computed in order to determine whether you have achieved the 2.000 average required for the bachelor’s degree.
-An Incomplete grade, in these computations, has the same effect as a grade F, NP or U, depending on which option you have exercised.
+An Incomplete grade, in these computations, has the same effect as a grade F, NP, or U, depending on which option you have exercised.
 Therefore, it is recommended that students not delay the clearance of incomplete grades so as not to jeopardize graduation.

 Life Cycle of an Incomplete Grade

 An 'I' grade must be replaced with a letter grade (or P or S grade) by the end of the third succeeding quarter (excluding summer sessions) of academic residence, or the grade reverts to an F (or NP or U).